 An alert policy may not fire an alert due to an alert policy configuration or changes to an alert policy definition.

-Alerts may also not be firing due to how the split has been configured and may be ineligible for an alert policy.
+Alerts may also not be firing due to how the feature flag is configured and may be ineligible for an alert policy.

 |Alert baseline treatment not included in a specific targeting rule||The alert baseline must be included in one of the targeting rules and be allocated more than 0% of traffic.|